Louisiana's Disaster Protection Laws (2026 Updates)

 - Fencing (sections down, posts leaning)

-- Trees/landscaping (fallen trees on structures, damage they caused)
+- Trees/landscaping (fallen trees on structures)

-- Driveway/walkways (cracks, heaving, flood damage, ice damage)
+- Driveway/walkways (cracks, heaving, flood/ice damage)

 - Outdoor structures (shed, pergola, deck damage)

-โ INTERIOR DOCUMENTATION (EVERY ROOM):
+✓ INTERIOR DOCUMENTATION (EVERY ROOM):

 - Ceilings (water stains, sagging, holes, mold)